arxenix/tjctf-2016-writeups/blag_180_pts.md

 ```

   I gave up on this problem on the first day and came back to it with ~4 hours left in the competition.
 My teammates and I combed through the source again, and we concluded that the aforementioned buffer overflow was the only vulnerability in the program.
-I tried to overflow the buffer again, but this time with the full overflow size (320 bytes), and this time I got somthing interesting
+I tried to overflow the buffer again, but this time with the full overflow size (320 bytes), and this time I got something interesting

 ```
 $ python -c 'print "add\n" + "a\n" +"a\n" + "A"*320 + "\n"' | ./blag_0eef9b24c4a119def3a50a6095b43d952dbf77206da9a95886a3d3e0a76fee42